NomicFoundation/hardhat-vscode/docs/publish-extension.md

 13. On a successful check, `rebase merge` the PR into `main` branch.
 14. Switch to main branch and pull the latest changes
 15. Git tag the version, `git tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
-16. Publish the language server npm package, `cd ./server && npm publish`
+16. Publish the language server npm package, `pnpm --filter ./server publish`
-17. Publish the coc extension, `cd ./coc && npm publish --non-interactive`
+17. Publish the coc extension, `pnpm --filter ./coc publish`
+    - It has to be `pnpm publish`, not `npm publish`: coc depends on the language server as `workspace:*`, and only pnpm rewrites that to the published version on the way out
 18. Upload the vsix file to the microsoft marketplace: `npx vsce publish -p $VSCE_TOKEN --packagePath client/hardhat-solidity-0.X.X.vsix`
     - <https://marketplace.visualstudio.com/manage/publishers/nomicfoundation>
 19. Upload the vsix file to openvsx, `npx ovsx publish client/hardhat-solidity-0.X.X.vsix -p $OVSX_TOKEN`